d4rckh/h3kt1c0.github.io/_posts/2019-07-29-How-to-use-FoxyProxy-with-Firefox-to-easily-switch-through-proxies.md

 ---
 layout: post
-title:  "How to use FoxyProxy with Firefox to easily switch trought proxies"
+title:  "How to use FoxyProxy with Firefox to easily switch through proxies"
 ---

-# How to use FoxyProxy with Firefox to easily switch trought proxies
+# How to use FoxyProxy with Firefox to easily switch through proxies

 One of the best ways to look for vulnerabilities in a website is by routing traffic through a proxy like Burp Suite, you can discover hidden flaws quickly, but sometimes it's a pain in the ass to turn it on and off manually.
 But luckily, there is a browser extension called FoxyProxy that automates this process with a single click of a button.